rohityt0dev/AWS-learning/Day-02-AmazonEC2/WindowsEC2/README.md

 ---

-# 🌍 Step 9: Test Your Website
+# 🌍 Test Your Website

 Open your browser.